yashsinha1611/sfdocs_Build_AI/docs/Integrations/tomcat/tomcat_linux.md

 ```

-Tomcat access log options:
+#### Tomcat Access Log Options

   1. Geo-IP: Useful to find geographical location of the client using the IP address.
 To enable, set the option "geo_info" to true in the above configuration.
   2. User-Agent Analysis: To get the host machine details like browser, Operating system and device by analysis the user-agent.
 To enable, set the option "ua_parser" to true in the above configuration.
 If enabled, by default it runs on port 8586.
   3. URL Normalizer (not supported in container deployment): Normalize incoming URL paths.
 To enable, set the option "url_normalizer" to true in the above configuration.
 If enabled, by default it runs on port 8587.

-Normalization specific configuration is available in /opt/sfagent/normalization/config.yaml which resonate the following,
+Normalization specific configuration is available in `/opt/sfagent/normalization/config.yaml` which resonate the following,

 ```yaml
 interval: 300